opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 The collector can act as docker private registries v2 authenticator, habilitator, logger and search provider.

-Other products, like portus or Censenta docker auth, are available to assume these roles.
+Other products, like SuSE Portus or Cesenta docker auth, are available to assume these roles.
 The OpenSVC implementation has the following distinctive features:

 * No additional service integration for users with a private collector or using the public collector
 * All other collector features available (services and assets management, service monitoring, configuration management, nodes config file versioning, reporting, forms and workflows, ...)